DataDog/datadog-agent/comp/otelcol/converter/README.md

 ### Extensions

-The converter looks for the `pprof`, `health_check` and `zpages` extensions.
+The converter looks for the `pprof`, `health_check`, `zpages` and `datadog` extensions.
 If these are defined in the service pipeline, it does nothing.
 If any of these extensions are not defined, then it will add it's own extension config (name: `<extension_name>/dd-autoconfigured`) and add this in the services extension pipeline.

 ### Infra Attributes Processor